thijsvanloef/Jenkins-Docker/README.md

     --token <Docker Swarm Token> \
     <IP Address>:2377
 ```
-Use this command on the second host to join it into the swarm.
+Use this command on the second host to join it into the swarm (you might need to use sudo).
 Now you are almost ready to deploy Jenkins!
 However you still have to configure some small things.
 ## Configure Passwordless SSH
 On your local machine execute:
 ```